Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Friedrich was an Austro-Hungarian general and archduke, known for his immense wealth.
-From 1914 to 1917 he was Inspector General of the Royal and Imperial armed forces and thus formally held the highest position, but in reality Feldmarschall Conrad had the decisive power in operational matters.
+was an Austro-Hungarian general and archduke, also known as a successful businessman and landowner.
+From 1914 to 1917 he was Inspector General of the Royal and Imperial armed forces and thus formally held the highest position as head of AOK.
+However, Feldmarschall Conrad had the decisive power in operational matters.
+Friedrich was a cousin of Emperor Franz Joseph I and the brother of Archduke Stephan.

 The Good Soldier Švejk in Captivity

 In Dobrý voják Švejk v zajetí Friedrich is mentioned during Švejk's stay at a psychiatric clinic in Vienna.
-One of the inmates claims to be the archduke and that "we will be in Moscow in a month".[1]
+One of the inmates claims to be the archduke and says "we will be in Moscow in a month".[1]

 Tam v rohu chodby seděl například člověk, kaprál, který křičel, že je arcivévoda Bedřich a že za měsíc bude v Moskvě.
 Toho zavřeli na pozorování, ale nesmíme zapomenouti že skutečný arcivévoda Bedřich se jednou sám tak vyjádřil a nestalo se mu nic, jen utrpěl trochu blamáže.